jeremykenedy/laravel-auth/README.md

 * Attempt to look into the issue, and if you have a solution, make a pull request.
 * Show that you have made an attempt to look into the issue.
 * Check to see if the issue you are reporting is a duplicate of a previous reported issue.
+* If you did not star this repo I will close your issue immediatly without consideration.
+My time is valuable.

 Open source projects are a the community’s responsibility to use, contribute, and debug.